top of page

 Growing Sweet Peas

 Sweet Peas are renowned for their delicate beauty, with a spectrum of rainbow colours ranging from soft pastels to vibrant hues.
-Their amazing fragrance fills the air with a sweet, intoxicating aroma, and their dainty petals and graceful tendrils add a touch of elegance with irresistible scent.
+Their amazing fragrance fills the air with a sweet, intoxicating aroma, and their dainty petals and graceful tendrils add a touch of elegance with irresistible scent.-

 Sweetpea rainbow

-Selecting Varieties
+Selecting Sweet Pea Varieties

 The spencer varieties are very popular due to the fact that there are sooooo many varieties to choose from and also the long stems and large flowers make them ideal for exhibition and cut flower production.
 They require around 12 hours of daylight to bloom and do not need high temperatures so are idea for outdoor growing in the UK.